What do the very best billboards, magazine spreads and online banner spaces all have in common? It’s all about availability.

 When you have multiple branches, you may even find yourself in need of creating multiple materials – all of which will differ slightly.
 An example may be a flash end of season sale to make room for new stock where existing stock levels vary between branches.

-You are unlikely to have specifically planned for these situations, but capitalising on them demands swift action.
+You are unlikely to have specifically planned for these situations, but capitalizing on them demands swift action.

 Meeting the challenge: the need to delegate

 In situations such as bargain special offers on advertising space, who has the ability to say ‘Yes’?
-A drawn-out process for authorisation could mean missing out on the opportunity; especially if it involves the ad space broker contacting the local branch, the local branch marketing manager contacting HQ and authorisation then having to pass back down the chain.
-This is why, if your campaign involves an element of local paid advertising, it is worth giving your people on the ground some budget authorisation leeway; it means they can snap up offers such as this, should they arrive.
+A drawn-out process for authorization could mean missing out on the opportunity; especially if it involves the ad space broker contacting the local branch, the local branch marketing manager contacting HQ and authorization then having to pass back down the chain.
+This is why, if your campaign involves an element of local paid advertising, it is worth giving your people on the ground some budget authorization leeway; it means they can snap up offers such as this, should they arrive.